43 TRANSFER WINDOWS

-42.1 The Summer Transfer Window shall commence either:
+43 .1 The Summer Transfer Window shall commence on the later of:

-42.4.1 the Summer Transfer Window and/or Winter Transfer Window are scheduled to end other than on a Normal Working Day; and/or
+43.4.1 the Winter Transfer Window is scheduled to end on a day which is not a Normal Working Day; and/or

-42.4.2 the Board determines that the Winter Transfer Window shall commence at a date and/or time other than midnight on 31 December after consultation with the Premier League and Football Association,
+43.4.2 the Board determines that the Winter Transfer Window shall commence at a date and/or time other than 00:01 on 1 January after consultation with the Premier League and Football Association,

 then the Board shall also have the discretion to amend the time and/or date upon which the applicable Transfer Window(s) shall be deemed to end.

 See the guidance under Regulation 44.8 about the EFL’s approach on deadlines.

 43.5 Where the opening date of the Winter Transfer Window (whether in accordance with Regulation 43.3, or following a determination of an alternative date in accordance with Regulation 43.4) could (having regard to the operation of Regulation 44.8) result in some Clubs being unable to register Players for the round of League Matches scheduled on or around that opening date, but others would, then The League shall be entitled to withhold confirmation of registration (for the purposes of Regulation 44.8.2) until the next following League Match.

 The purpose of this Regulation is to give The League an element of flexibility in its application.
 By way of example, in Season 2020/21 it was applied as follows: